Who must be consulted TUPE: informing and consulting

 • votes can be made secretly and counted accurately

-• explain their rights
+• explain what rights employee representatives have

 Rights of employee representatives